 E. Any local government granted a state distributions intercept authorization for local revenue bonds pursuant to this section shall covenant with the secretary to review its sinking fund balances at least ninety days prior to any scheduled payment date for the qualified local revenue bonds.
 The local government may include this covenant and the state distributions intercept authorization in any documents, publications or transcripts relating to the qualified local revenue bonds.
 The local government shall also report quarterly to the secretary the amounts held as debt service reserve funds for the qualified local revenue bonds and their usage, if any.
 The report shall also specify the amounts of each of its state distributions that are pledged to secure obligations of the local government.

 ARTICLE 23 PUBLIC BUILDING ENERGY EFFICIENCY

-Chapter 6, Article 23 NMSA 1978 may be cited as the "Public Building Energy Efficiency and Water Conservation Act".
+Sections 1 through 10 [6-23-1 to 6-23-10 NMSA 1978] of this act may be cited as the "Public Building Energy Efficiency Act".